JunHao-NP/Assignment1/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z Feature 1 - Allows users to navigate to the bands social media accounts by clicking on the icons on the pages ...
+Feature 1 - Allows users to navigate to the bands social media accounts by clicking on the icons on the pages Feature 2 - Image slideshow that shows events/ new releases Feature 3 - Embedded videos that allow users to watch the videos on the website instead of having to navigate to youtube to watch
+...
-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+Additional features to be implemented in the future:
+Store page for users to purchase items
+User input for collection of email so tha users can get updated on events

-Features Left to Implement
+Features Left to Implement:
-Another feature idea
+I could maybe make an animation for the sliding for the image slider I could add a feature that allows users to see average prices for tickets I could display apparel sold by the band

-Technologies Used
+Technologies Used:
+I used some Javascript for the programming of the image slider, This is to allow me to run a loop that loops the images displayed.
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+(In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
+For each, provide its name, a link to its official site and a short sentence of why it was used.)

-JQuery
-The project uses JQuery to simplify DOM manipulation.
-Testing
+(Testing)
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:
+When I open the website, I can see the events on the image slider that displays the new events/ releases.
+When click on the albumn icon in the music page, it brings me to youtube with a full albumn of the songs When i click on the videos in the Video page, i can watch the videos displayed there The navigation bar at the top of the pages all help me to navigate through all the pages available
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 (Not Required)
 Contact form: